Human behavior can be defined in many ways:

 Fantasy: When a learner engages in daydreams about how things should be rather than doing anything about how things are.

-Stress is the body’s response to demands placed on it, which can be pleasant or unpleasant.
+Stress is the body's response to demands placed on it, whether pleasant or unpleasant.

 Reactions to Stress: